fastly/fastly-php/docs/Api/CustomerApi.md

 Note: the input parameter is an associative array with the keys listed below.

-This endpoint does not need any parameter.
+This endpoint does not need any parameters.

 ### Return type